Janiceilene/gulp/CONTRIBUTING.md

 - copy editing: fix typos, clarify language, and generally improve the quality of the content
 - formatting: help keep content easy to read with consistent formatting
-- code: Fix issues or contribute new features to this or any related projects
+- code: fix issues or contribute new features to this or any related projects

 # Conduct

-We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.
+We are committed to providing a friendly, safe, and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.

-On IRC, please avoid using overtly sexual nicknames or other nicknames that might detract from a friendly, safe and welcoming environment for all.
+On all gulp communication channels, please avoid using overtly sexual nicknames or other nicknames that might detract from a friendly, safe, and welcoming environment for all.

 Please be kind and courteous.
 There's no need to be mean or rude.
 Respect that people have differences of opinion and that every design or